Please consider visiting us in 2021!

-Although the parade can be viewed from anywhere along the route, the best way to see the parade is from the Grandstand.
+Although the parade can be viewed from anywhere along the route, the best way to see the parade is from the Grandstands.
 A Grandstand ticket will not only provide you with a reserved seat for the parade, but a perfect seat for viewing the Grandstand show, which begins 90 minutes prior to parade time.
 The afternoon Grandstand show features Dutch dancing and singing, a Dutch costume styleshow, cheese market demonstration, presentation of the Tulip Queen and her Court, and the famous street scrubbers.
+Grandstand seats are free for the evening show and parade thanks to the generous support of Central College.

 Pella Historical Village Museum & Vermeer Windmill Tour

 The Vermeer Windmill is the tallest working windmill in the United States!
 All windmill tours are assigned a specific time.
 Be sure to get your “Fast Pass” timed ticket at either the North Gate or the Gift Shop.
-A tour of the Village includes a guided tour of the mill, 21 other historic buildings and exhibits, and more than 28,000 tulips planted throughout the village.
-Live craft demonstrations take place throughout the day.
+A tour of the Village includes a guided tour of the mill, 21 other historic buildings and exhibits, and more than 45,000 tulips planted throughout the village.
+Live craft demonstrations take place throughout the day (Thurs-Sat).
 Tours begin at North gate.
-Open 9:00 am-5:00 pm Wednesday and 9:00 am-6:00 pm Thursday-Saturday.
+Open 10:00 am-5:00 pm Wednesday and 9:00 am-6:00 pm Thursday-Saturday.
 Tickets are $15 for adults, $5 for children, under 5 free.

 Pella City Tour

-The founder of Pella’s beautiful home just north of Central Park; currently undergoing renovations and restoration.
+The founder of Pella’s beautiful home just north of Central Park; currently undergoing renovations and restoration but will be open by Tulip Time 2020 ($10 for adults, $5 youth ages 5-18)!
 Beautiful gardens behind the home are free and open to the public.

 Located at 608 Lincoln Street, the Thomas F. and Nancy Tuttle Log House is the oldest building in Pella and is preserved and maintained by Historic Pella Trust.
 The cabin is a wood, 1.5 story “single-pen” (one room dwelling), originally constructed in 1843 with walls made of square hewn walnut logs about 6×6 inches.
-Tours 9 am-5 pm. $3 for adult and $5 for family.
+Tours 10 am-2 pm. $

 Fire House Museum